Reconsidering Mrs. Robinson

 The characters of The Graduate walk a tightrope between the buttoned-up world of post-war American values and a just-emerging youth counterculture.
 In researching America in the 1960s, Marston realized that Betty Friedan’s The Feminine Mystique was written the same year as The Graduate.
 Friedan’s watershed book introduced “the problem that has no name”—the widespread unhappiness of housewives expected to focus exclusively on cultivating domestic perfection.
 That Mrs. Robinson herself has no name other than her husband’s was not lost on Marston, and the correlation of the timing of the publication of the two books gave her an idea.
 “Wouldn’t it be lovely to rehabilitate Mrs. Robinson, so her destiny is not one of the lonely alcoholic?
 To give her a chance to have a new life, like some of the women of that era went on to find?”

 Marston has a tried-and-true method of creating narrative works, one that involves significant planning long before she arrives in the studio to work with dancers.
-Since 2002, she has worked with dramaturg Edward Kemp, director of the Royal Academy of Dramatic Arts, to map out the stories she creates onstage.
+Since 2002, she has worked with dramaturg Edward Kemp, former director of the Royal Academy of Dramatic Arts, to map out the stories she creates onstage.
 It’s a rare collaboration in the dance field.
 “When I met Ed, he had systems that you don’t learn about in dance, in terms of structures, hooks, and just a sense of pacing and timing,” says Marston.

 In reconsidering Mrs. Robinson, Marston and Kemp went through scenes step by step to anchor the story in her perspective.
 In the film, “the camera follows Benjamin very, very effectively,” Marston notes dryly.
 In the ballet, “we’ve tried to follow Mrs. Robinson.
 What does she want?
 Need?
 How does she feel?
 Where does she want to go?”